Psycho IV: The Beginning: Production

-Release
+Release and reception

 Critical reception

 The film was met with mixed reviews when it was first broadcast on Showtime.
 Henry Stewart of L Magazine said: "Garris evinces high-grade professionalism, but his comic-book approximations of real emotions—like desire, madness and murderlust—feel empty.
 Hitchcock this most certainly ain't".
 Some reviewers received the film with greater optimism.
 Ninjadixon.com stated: "This is a good TV movie, way better than its reputation, and continues the tradition of great acting in the series".
 Cultreviews.com said: "The film is shot well, the fire sequence, by Rodney Charters, is particularly stunning.
 The only real trouble with this film is the bad writing, which, considering that it was the baby of the scriptwriter of the original, Joseph Stefano, is very disappointing indeed".
 Matt Poirier of Directtovideoconnoisseur.com wrote: "This was a pretty unmemorable movie.
 It tried to make references to the original, like one where Perkins cuts his thumb, and the blood going into the drain mimics the blood in the famous shower scene.
 Way too obvious and pretty obnoxious".
 Despite some negative reviews, the film received high Nielsen ratings with around 10 million viewers watching the premiere.
 Two years after the film was released, it was nominated for a Saturn Award for Best Genre Television Series at the 18th Saturn Awards.

 Although Stefano did not immediately disclose his decision to ignore the two sequels (thus ignoring the character of Norman's aunt Emma Spool), horror fiction writer and critic Robert Price has noted that "Psycho IV seems to be intended as a direct sequel to the original Psycho, with no reference to Psycho II or III.
 Norman may have been healed and released from his first confinement, not from the confinement that takes place at the end of Psycho III".
 Horror writer James Futch regards this as a defect, complaining that the film "ignores much of the Psycho mythology".

+Psycho IV: The Beginning holds a 33% rating on Rotten Tomatoes based on six reviews.